sebasmonia/pepita/README.md

 * r - to rename the results buffer to something more meaningful.
 It suggests the "Splunk:" prefix.
 * g - to re-run the query in the same results buffer.
 Use prefix arg to edit the query before running it.
 * G - same as `g`, but will send the results to a new buffer.
 Useful to compare two runs of the same search, or the same query but adjusting the time span.
+* q - to quit, as in most Emacs read-only buffers.

 ## Queries in progress and completed